 How do I whitelist sites in AdGuard Edge extension?

 Open the extension, navigate to exceptions or allowed sites, and add the site URL.
 This allows the site content to load normally while keeping blocking active elsewhere.
-Vpn on microsoft edge: complete guide to setup, performance, compatibility, and privacy for Microsoft Edge users

 Is AdGuard Edge extension free?